- Can I trade set and forget with a full time job?

 By now you should also be well aware of how to trade set and forget, starting with your pre-trade routine, what instruments to trade and how many, what % of your equity you should risk per trade, what time frames to trade, and what strategies to trade set and forget.

-If you’d like to learn more advanced methods to trade set and forget, along with see more examples of me trading live with my own money, then make sure to check out my price action course where you’ll get access to our members trade setup forum, market commentary 4x per week and ongoing training.
+If you’d like to learn more advanced methods to trade set and forget, along with see more examples of me trading live with my own money, then make sure to check out my Trading Masterclass course, where you’ll get access to our members trade setup forum, market commentary 4x per week and ongoing training.

 With that being said, please make sure to leave your feedback on what you learned about set and forget trading from this article.